graasp/graasp/README.md

 - the files stored on the fake s3 are not.

 In the future we might investigate different solutions to mocking s3 storage, or improve the local storage to provide a durable local storage option.

+### Container installation

+It is possible that the nudenet container pull fails with a 403 status code.
+This is likely because you are authenticated to the public AWS ECR and trying to pull a public image.
+Log out of the public ECR with `docker logout public.ecr.aws` and try building the devContainer again.

 ## Openapi